 Students develop and use criteria in evaluating teaching materials and aids.
-Selecting, organizing and storing of aids is included.
+Selecting, organizing, and storing of aids is included.
 Visual aids and devices used in teaching various phases of homemaking are planned and prepared.

 295. TAILORING.
 Four hours credit.
+(One hour lecture, six hours laboratory.)

 Prerequisite, H.E.
 73 or equivalent.
-Opportunity for developing skill is presented in the construction of wool suits and coats.
-One single and three double periods weekly.
+Opportunity for developing skill is presented in the construction of lined suits and coats.
 298. PROBLEMS IN FOOD SERVICE.
+(Summer Session only.)
 Four hours credit.
+(Three hours lecture, four hours laboratory.)

 Prerequisites, H.E.
 77, 78 or equivalent.
 A study dealing with the problems in food service which confront the Home Economics teacher.
 This course will cover the service of food in the home as well as catering for school banquets, receptions and other special school functions where food is served.
-Three single and two double periods weekly.

 A study of the literature and techniques of research in the area of the graduate major.
-This course is required of all first quarter graduate students.
+This course is required of all first-quarter graduate students.
 Taught jointly with majors from Industrial Arts and Fine Arts.